 - Electronic variable speed control trigger

 Again, the drill is made from contractor grade cast aluminum.
 This adds durability and ensures efficient heat dissipation.
-Not to forget, that it features double gear reduction for higher torque in gear strain reduction.
+Not to forget, that this drill is lightweight, weighs only 3.3 lbs.

 Features